-LEVELS OF SERVICE (WE WE WILL KNOW WE ARE CURRENT PERFORMANCE PROVIDE) MEETING THE LEVEL OF SERVICE We maintain Council's The major flood protection and stopbank assets in River X control works that are classified areas to deliver maintained, repaired and flood protection to the renewed to the key standards level that the stopbanks defined below (Mandatory were originally Performance Measure 1): constructed.
-Scheme stopbanks were mowed twice during the Our stopbanks are maintained period as planned and related flapgate inspections to their original constructed and repairs carried out. standard.
-(Riuwaka River = 1 in 10 year This target was fully achieved in 2016/2017. flood return in 1950).
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF...
+CURRENT PERFORMANCE We maintain The major flood protection Council's stopbank and control works that are assets in River X maintained, repaired and classified areas renewed to the key standards to deliver flood defined below (Mandatory protection to Performance Measure 1): Scheme stopbanks were mowed twice during the the level that Our stopbanks are maintained period as planned and related flapgate inspections the stopbanks and repairs carried out. to their original constructed were originally standard.
+This target was fully achieved in 2016/2017. constructed.
+(Riuwaka River = 1 in 10 year flood return in 1950).
 (Lower Motueka River = 1 in 50 year flood return in 1950).
 (Waimea River = 1 in 50 year flood return in 1950).
 No failure of flood protection in the existing stopbank system maintained by Council below the specified design levels.
-(Target: Riuwaka River 88% A nearly 20 year return period flood was experienced Motueka River 100% on 21 February in the Riuwaka Flood Protection Waimea River 100%.) scheme area due to the ex-cyclone Gita related extreme low that hit the South Island.
-Flow recorded at our site in the lower river was 177 m3/s (ten year flood 158 m3/s, twenty year flood 181 m3/s).
+A nearly 20 year return period flood was experienced (Target: on 21 February in the Riuwaka Flood Protection Riuwaka River 88% scheme area due to the ex-cyclone Gita related Motueka River 100% extreme low that hit the South Island.
+Flow recorded at Waimea River 100%.) our site in the lower river was 177 m3/s (ten year flood 158 m3/s, twenty year flood 181 m3/s).
 While the stopbanks overtopped in a number of locations, the current level of flood protection for this scheme is a ten year flood.
 Our Waimea and Lower Motueka flood protection schemes have not received floods above a mean annual flood and consequently there were no breaches or overtopping of these stopbanks.
+This target was fully achieved in 2016/2017 with no floods affecting our protection scheme.

 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE River maintenance tasks are carried out in a safe, efficient and sustainable manner.
 Council holds appropriate consents for the work it does.
 As measured by the number of notices issued to Council's flood protection and rivers control activity.
 (Target: no notices issued.)
 No abatement or infringement notices have been issued in relation to our river control and flood protection activities.
 This compares with no notices issued in 2016/2017.
-We manage waste/rubbish in the river system.
+We manage waste/ rubbish in the river system.
 Complaints about illegal dumping in the X and Y classified rivers and on adjacent beaches on public land are actioned within five days.
 As measured through Customer Service Requests in Council's database.
 CSR's are responded to within five days.
 30 out of a total 31 (or 97%) of fly tipping removal jobs issued to the contractor that a) were not abandoned vehicles and b) had a completion date were completed within five days.
 (Target: 100%.)
 There were 51 fly tipping jobs entered into Confirm for the year with 13 relating to abandoned vehicles and six with no completion date (jobs not issued or completion date not entered).
 Abandoned vehicles are the responsibility of a separate department and follow a different process to general fly tipping waste.
 This compares with 100% of complaints responded to within five days in 2016/2017.